CACAO-2023/CACAO-2023/docs/common-problems.md

 You have a local change that you did not commit.

+1. Two options:
-1. Two options: A) commit without pushing your local change or B) delete your local change by replacing the changed files/folders with a previous version (right-click on these files or folders -> Replace with -> HEAD Revision)
+   1. commit without pushing your local change, or
+   2. delete your local change by replacing the changed files/folders with a previous version (right-click on these files or folders -> Replace with -> HEAD Revision)
-2. Pull from your team repository
+3. Pull from your team repository

 This will maybe result in a conflict, if your team mate changed the same lines.
 In this case you will have to resolve the conflict before being able to commit your changes and push.